sakshi-mehra/distributed-computing/README.md

 ###Dockerize the application
 Build the dockerfile in the project to containerize the application

+#### Steps to dockerize the application
+1. Go inside the application root folder where `Dockerfile` exists
+2. Build image for the application `docker build -t ds_project:1 .` where -t denotes the name:tag for the image
+3. Run the application as a container `docker run --name ds_project -p 8080:8080 ds_project:1 `
+   where -p exposes the container’s internal port.
+The format is -p hostPort:containerPort

+### Docker basic commands
+1. Delete a container - `docker rm <container_id>`
+2. Delete an image - `docker rmi <image_id>`
+3. Show running containers - `docker container ls`
+4. Show all the containers - `docker container ls -all`
+5. List images - `docker images`

 ###Testing
 1. Add jar application run configuration